From The Meriam-Webster dictionary:

 Just don’t binge “because I blew it anyway”, get a good night’s sleep and start again the next day.

 We often see folks go 3, 5 10, 21 or 30 days through a sugar detox and then “fall back.”
 Heck, you healed up a LOT in those days.
 You learned a lot about yourself and your abilities to change your behavior.Quit Sugar TODAY

 Now just draw the focus back to the task at hand and begin again.

 By the time six short months or one short year passes you’ll be WELL into a solid understanding of your personal body’s relationship with sugar!

 But like meditation, you HAVE to stay with it.

-You have to continue to slowly and mindfully bring the focus back to your sugar recovery, your health, and your wellness as it relates to ingesting sugar.
+You have to continue to slowly and mindfully bring the focus back to your sugar recovery, your health, and your wellness as it relates to sugar detox.
 Daily, sometimes hourly at the beginning.

 One of THE most helpful ways to keep this focus front and center is to belong to a group of folks or to have a friend, coach or mentor.

 So don’t let a few slips, stumbles or setbacks derail your long term success.
 This stuff takes a bit of time, like learning to meditate.